-Tallest onshore turbines proposed
+Tallest onshore turbines 'an option'

 "We hope that the Land Court will uphold our objection.

-"The other thing that we see as being vitally important is that we get political support from Holyrood to put pressure on EDF to compromise on this development, and get significantly more community benefit that is currently on the table."
+"The other thing that we see as being vitally important is that we get political support from Holyrood to put pressure on EDF to compromise on this development, and get significantly more community benefit than is currently on the table."